Make the most of a company retirement 401k match

 • 100% matching (full match) – your employer will provide a dollar-for-dollar match up to a certain amount.

 • Check with your company to see if the 401k plan has an employer matching contribution.
 Not every company has a retirement plan, and some don't have a match.
-Be sure to ask your HR department or review the Summary Plan Description for the 401k plan to find out what you do and don't have.
+Ask your HR department or review the Summary Plan Description (SPD) for the 401k plan to find out what you do and don't have.

 • Check for any vesting policies.
 It is common for companies to require you to be employed with them for a certain timeframe before you get to keep the entire company match if you leave.
 The average timeframe or number of years is five in order to be fully vested.
 Don't worry, whatever you contribute is still yours no matter how long you stay with a company.